syncom/r10edocker/README.md

     on a build host) with respect to the project's directory root
   - "dest" shall be an *absolute path* of the executable in the final Docker container image

-Field "maintainers" is optional.
-It usually contains a list of project maintainer names/aliases/GitHub handles.
+- "maintainer" contains a list of project maintainer names/aliases/GitHub handles

 #### Generate r10e build scripts, and build